AI4LAM/awesome-ai4lam/README.md

 ### AI in galleries, libraries, archives and museums

 - The [AI4LAM YouTube channel](https://www.youtube.com/@ai4lam120/videos) has introductory presentations on many topics
+- The [CENL "AI in Libraries" network group](https://www.cenl.org/networkgroups/ai-in-libraries-network-group/) is also organizing webinars on AI implementation in GLAM.

 ## Tools and Frameworks